dewloosh/dewloosh-core/README.md

 #### Abstract Classes and Metaprogramming

-The submodule `dewloosh.core.abc.meta` provides simple classes to alleviate some of the unwanted consequences of the dynamically typed nature of Python.
+The submodule `dewloosh.core.abc` provides simple classes to alleviate some of the unwanted consequences of the dynamically typed nature of Python.
 One of such a scenarios is when we subclass another class from a third-party Deepdict, because we want to inherit the functionality therein.
 But the stuff is complicated, and we probably woundn't want to go through all of it.
 Nevertheless, we want to make sure, that we don't brake the inner flow of the object at runtime, by overriding some essential methods, shadowing the original behaviour.
 Not like it wouldn't show up runtime sooner or later, but this leaves the door opened for bad code.
 Luckily, the problem can be solved fairly easily with some metaprogramming, and the meta submodule provides an abstract class `ABC_Safe` that can be used as a base class further down the line.

 Running the following code throws an error at design time, because `foo` is already implemented in the parent class: